WindexProjects/SnakeHack/README.md

  - It works in TamperMonkey (Available for all Browsers)
  - Greasemonkey in Firefox
  - It even works from Firefoxes Scratchpad if you don't want to install the Plugin.
+   (Settings --> Web Developer --> Scratchpad.
+Paste there, cluck RUN while on  the Website)